Indications for Medicines

 Aurum metallicum: Testes slow in descending.
 Inguinal and umbilical hernia in children, from crying.

-Calcarea ost: All forms of hernia.
+Calcarea ost: All forms of hernia (Homeopathy for Hernia).
 Frequently needed by children, especially by fat subjects having tumid abdomen, perspiration on face and neck and cold, wet feet.
 The two hundredth centesimal potency, given four times a day, works beautifully in children.
 In youth, a dose every day may be termed frequent.
 The adult patient should receive a single dose, only, much higher than the two hundredth potency.

 Carbo veg: Meteorism and flatulence; offensive stools; anxiety, uneasiness.